 The exact role of diet in prostate cancer is not clear, but several factors have been studied.

 Men who eat a lot of red meat or high-fat dairy products appear to have a slightly higher chance of getting prostate cancer.
 These men also tend to eat fewer fruits and vegetables.
-Doctors are not sure which of these factors is responsible for raising the risk.
+Doctors aren’t sure which of these factors is responsible for raising the risk.

 Most studies have not found that being obese (very overweight) is linked with a higher risk of getting prostate cancer overall.